-Kenyon has worked with the Knox County Sheriff's Office and Knox County Prosecuting Attorney's Office to develop a Memorandum of Understanding (MOU) regarding the reporting of and response to criminal activity on campus.
+Kenyon has worked with the Knox County Sheriff's Office and Knox County Prosecuting Attorney's Office to develop a Memorandum of Understanding (MOU) regarding the reporting of, investigation, and response to criminal activity on campus.
 In addition, Kenyon regularly invites appropriate personnel from these agencies to participate in training and discussions to ensure the appropriate and efficient response to incidents of sexual misconduct based upon a reasonable belief that such aid will enhance safety and efficiency.

-Kenyon College encourages accurate and prompt reporting of all crimes to the Office of Campus Safety and the Knox County Sheriff's Office when the victim of a crime elects to, or can, make such a report.
+Kenyon College encourages accurate and prompt reporting of all crimes to the Office of Campus Safety and the Knox County Sheriff's Office when the victim of a crime elects to, or is unable to, make such a report.
+If victim is unable to make report and someone else has knowledge of a crime, they are encouraged to report it to Campus Safety or the Knox County Sheriff's Office